rahosbach/beautiful-jekyll/_posts/2019-09-20-TexasHoldem.md

 2. Five community cards are dealt in three stages (betting happens at each stage).
 3. Each player makes the best possible five-card hand from their two hole cards and the five community cards (poker hand descriptions and hierarchy are described [here](https://www.cardplayer.com/rules-of-poker/hand-rankings)).

 In considering the hole cards, a general rule of thumb is that pairs, suited high cards (_e.g._, A-K or A-Q), and even off-suit A-K are the best to play with.
 In contrast, a 2-7 off-suit is the worst (no flush opportunity and no potential to connect the two cards in a straight).
 However, what I really wanted to know is how does the win percentage associated with a particular set of hole cards vary based on the number of players in the hand.
-My hypothesis is that the win percentage will be inversely proportional to the number of players (_i.e._, increasing the number of players decreases the hand's win percentage) by some unknown degree.
+My hypothesis is that the win percentage will be inversely proportional to the number of players (_i.e._, increasing the number of players decreases the hand's win percentage), perhaps in an exponential fashion.

 ### Methodology and Assumptions
 The simulator I created does not take into account any betting.
 Instead, it assumes that all players remain in the hand until the very end.
 In this way, the resulting win percentages should be conservative, because in an actual hand of Texas Holdem there generally only remain two or three players by the time the final (fifth) community card is dealt.
 Therefore, in a real-world setting the eventual competition at the end of the hand would be lower.